tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Closures

 Functions can be nested inside other function definitions and can access variables from the enclosing scope.

+**Definitions:**
-A function and the set of variables it accesses from its enclosing scope is called a *closure*.
-Variables from the enclosing scope that are accessed by the closure are said to be *captured* by the closure.
-You can also have a function that creates and returns a closure that can be applied later.
+- A function and the set of variables it accesses from its enclosing scope is called a *closure*.
+- Variables from the enclosing scope that are accessed by the closure are said to be *captured* by the closure.

+You can also have a function that creates and returns a closure that can be applied later:

 ```javascript
 function add(x) {